Phrynomantis microps

 Phrynomantis microps is an African frog with many interesting adaptations to the savannah.
 These frogs are also called the Accra snake-necked frog.
 They are found across Western and Central Africa.
 One of its distinguishing features is the peptide secretion on its skin, which goes beyond toxicity and seems to inhibit aggressive behavior like biting and stinging from large ants.
 This allows Phrynomantis microps to live in humid burrows within large ant nests and termite mounds, where they are frequently found.
 While Phrynomantis microps feeds on similar insects such as the termite Macrotermes bellicosus, they have never been found to feed on the ants they share the nest with.
-These frogs are medium sized and have a bright red pelvic region.
+These frogs are medium-sized and have a bright red pelvic region.

 Description

-Phrynomantis microps are a medium sized frog that measures between 40 to 60mm as an adult.
+Phrynomantis microps are a medium-sized frog that measures between 40 and 60mm as an adult.
 Their back as well as the pelvic region are bright red while the rest of the body is dark brown.
 The brightness of the red back can change to brown or even gray depending on the situation in which the frog finds itself, the pelvic region will always be the reddest part of the body.